-(They all step aside and reveal YVETTE's body, strangled by the Rope, on the table!
+(They all step aside and reveal YVETTE's splayed, strangled body hanging off the table!
 Music sting!)

 (The GUESTS scream!
 Transition music.
 The Billiard Room module retreats as the GUESTS run to the Hall, continuing to scream, exiting, individually, through all remaining doors.
 The house is quiet.)